 Managing taxes can be a confusing process, and if you haven’t spoken to an advisor, you might end up paying more tax than needed.

 One smaller expenditure to remember is the cost of registering your business.

-This starts from £12, depending on which method you choose.
 Usually, if you register online, your company will be registered within 24 hours.